jsccjj/yolo-detect-rtsp/README.md

 # yolo-detect-rtsp
 Stream Yolo inference results via RTSP

-## "Oh, my inference mashine has no monitor...
+## "Oh, my inference machine has no monitor...
 how can I see my inference result in real time?" this is the background story why this tiny piece of software is created while playing with Ultralytics' Yolov3 & Yolov5.
 I hope to use my other computers and phones to stream the results remotely

 "detect-v3-rtsp.py" is then modified from "detect.py" from "https://github.com/ultralytics/yolov3" to support RTSP stream output of the inference results in near real time.